 - 1. Make sure the booster battery is 12-volt. - 2.
 If the booster battery is in another vehicle, do not allow the vehicles to touch. - 3.
 Turn off all unnecessary electrical loads. - 4.
-First connect one end of a jumper cable to the positive terminal of the discharged battery in the luggage room, then connect the other end to the positive terminal on the booster battery.

-Proceed to connect one end of the other jumper

-cable to the negative terminal of the booster battery, then

-the other end to a solid, stationary, metallic point away from the battery (for example, the tailgate latch).
+First connect one end of a jumper cable to the positive terminal of the discharged battery in the motor compartment, then connect the other end to the positive terminal on the booster battery.
+Proceed to connect one end of the other jumper cable to the negative terminal of the booster battery, then the other end to a solid, stationary, metallic point away from the battery (for example, the hood latch). - 5.
+Start the vehicle with the booster battery, then start the vehicle with the discharged battery. - After a few minutes, turn off both of the vehicles. - 7.
+Remove the negative terminal cable first, and then remove the positive terminal cable.